 Plus, it’s made even faster than the traditional recipe by cooking it in the Instant Pot.

-Believe it or not, it tastes AS GOOD as your favorite Mexican restaurant’s version!
+Believe it or not, it tastes AS GOOD as the flavorful rice at your favorite Mexican restaurant’s version!
 Don’t believe me?
 Try it for yourself to find out!

 Ingredients

-The ingredients you will need to make this Mexican rice are so simple and include:
+The main ingredients you will need to make this authentic Mexican rice are so simple and include:

-- Rice – Long grain white rice results in the best flavor and texture.
-Medium and short grain will result in mushy rice.
-You can also use brown rice but some adjustments will need to be made with the cook time and amount of liquid used.
+- Rice.
+Long-grain white rice results in the best flavor and texture.
+Medium- and short-grain will yield mushy rice.
+You can also use brown rice but you’ll need to adjust the cook time and amount of liquid.

-- Salsa – Use your favorite salsa as this is how the rice gets the majority if its flavor.
-Mild is the most family-friendly salsa to use, but if you like a little kick use medium instead.
-Also, for a deeper flavor use roasted salsa instead of regular.
+- Salsa.
+Use your favorite salsa, as this is how the rice gets the majority if its flavor.
+Mild is the most family-friendly salsa to use, but if you like a little kick, go for medium instead.
+Also, for a deeper flavor try roasted salsa instead of regular.
 It makes a big difference!

-- Broth – Vegetable broth will keep this recipe vegan, but if you’d like you can use chicken broth instead.
+- Broth.
+Vegetable broth will keep this recipe vegan, but if you’d like you can opt for chicken broth or stock instead.

-- Oil – Any oil will work in this recipe, but I recommend olive or avocado oil.
+- Oil.
+Any oil will work in this recipe, but olive or avocado oil are recommended.

 Types of Salsa

-Also, try to choose a salsa that is in the middle as far as thickness.
+Also, try to choose a salsa that is in the middle, consistency-wise.
 You don’t want one that is super runny or ultra thick.

 Here are a few salsa brands that work well in this recipe: